Photo: Trixie Pacis

 Apple Capture: Pick & Press Events

-Cranbrook and Kimberley are home to many fruit trees and the harvest season is around the corner.
-Help us ensure that local fruit is diverted from going to the landfill or becoming wildlife attractants by volunteering at one of our Pick and Press events!
+Cranbrook and Kimberley are home to many fruit trees — help us ensure that local fruit is diverted from going to the landfill or becoming wildlife attractants by volunteering at one of our Pick and Press events!

 View all events